Percentage Lease: What it Is and How it Works

 What is a Percentage Lease?

-A percentage lease is a real estate legal documents for a commercial lease where the tenant pays a percentage of revenue in addition to their base rent amount.
+A percentage lease is a real estate legal document for a commercial lease where the tenant pays a percentage of revenue in addition to their base rent amount.
 The tenant usually pays a lower base rent, which can become a selling point of the lease.
 After a specific sales threshold or breakpoint, the landlord can begin charging them a gross revenue percentage to offset the low base rent.

 This web page also defines percentage leases.